Car Insurance: A Comprehensive Guide to Protecting Your Ride

 In most cases, car insurance follows the car, not the driver.
 This means that if someone borrows your car and gets into an accident, your insurance will likely cover the damages.

-See also Cheap Car Insurance: A Comprehensive Guide to Finding the Best Deals
+See also Cheapest Car Insurance: A Comprehensive Guide to Save Big on Coverage

 4. Minimum Coverage is Enough